 We love the classic Christmas book-turned-movie, The Polar Express.
 When a doubting young boy takes an extraordinary train ride to the North Pole, he embarks on a journey of self-discovery that shows him the wonder of life never fades for those who believe.

-Released in 2004.
-Rated G
+Released in 2004, rated G

 17. Arthur Christmas

-This is one we think your kids are sure to love!
+This is one your kids are sure to love!
 Santa’s clumsy son, Arthur, sets out on a mission with St. Nick’s father to give out a present they misplaced to a young girl.
-Watch this fun Christmas movie to see their very high-tech operation beneath the North Pole and see if they get the mission accomplished in time!
+Watch this fun Christmas movie to see their very high-tech operation beneath the North Pole and to see if they get the mission accomplished in time!

-Released in 2011.
-Rated PG
+Released in 2011, rated PG

 18. How the Grinch Stole Christmas (2000)